Collegiate Church of the Assumption of the Blessed Virgin Mary in Głogów

-The Collegiate Church of the Assumption of the Blessed Virgin Mary in Głogów is a Roman Catholic church located in the parish of the Assumption of the Blessed Virgin Mary, within the diocese of Zielona Góra and Gorzów.
+The Collegiate Church of the Assumption of the Blessed Virgin Mary in Głogów is a Roman Catholic church located in the parish of the Assumption of the Blessed Virgin Mary, in Głogów, Poland, within the Diocese of Zielona Góra-Gorzów.
 It rises above the oldest district of Głogów, Ostrów Tumski.
 It is currently undergoing reconstruction after damage sustained during World War II.
-It is one of the oldest churches in Silesia and the oldest collegiate church in Silesia.
-Its origins date back to the first Piasts.
+Built in the Romanesque and Gothic styles, it is one of the oldest churches in Silesia and the oldest collegiate church in Silesia.
+Its origins date back to the first Polish monarchs from the Piast dynasty.

 History

 Archaeological research carried out in the 1960s under the supervision of Professor Tadeusz Kozaczewski uncovered the remains of two one-nave stone temples inside the collegiate church, both of which were built during the reigns of Bolesław II the Generous and Bolesław III Wrymouth.

 The church was raised to the rank of a collegiate in 1120 on the occasion of the founding of the chapter of canons in Głogów by Prince Wojsław.
 Among its members was John of Głogów, an astronomer, theologian and philosopher, Nicolaus Copernicus' teacher.
 By 1262 a late-Romanesque basilica with three naves had been built.
 Its remains are visible in the church walls to this day (e.g. the semi-columns of the arch, windows and other elements in the chancel).
+The church is one of the burial sites of Dukes from the Głogów line of the Piast dynasty, including Konrad I and Przemko II.

 Between 1413 and 1466 the church was thoroughly rebuilt into a form that has survived with minor changes until today.
 A Gothic three-nave hall with a number of chapels was erected at that time.
 In the 18th century the interior was given a Baroque look.
 The 75 m high neo-Gothic tower was built from 1838 to 1842, after the collapse of the previous one.
 Its top is decorated with a 5 m high gilded cross.

 There is a specially built crypt inside the Collegiate Church where visitors can admire the relics of the Romanesque temple from the 12th century, which may date back to the defense of Głogów in 1109.